Determining the scope of consolidation

 The scope of consolidation: the concepts of control, of control percentage and interest percentage

 This article is the second in a series on topics about account consolidation.
-Taken together, the upcoming articles will help you understand the different steps of the process as well as the importance of working with professionals and of investing in effective, high-performance software tools.
+Taken together, the upcoming articles will help you understand the different steps of the consolidation process as well as the importance of working with professionals and of investing in effective, modern software applications.

 The process of determining the scope of consolidation is not immune from the diversity of accounting standards.
 The items covered in this article are based on IFRS rules.

-Defining the scope is probably the most significant task of the overall process for the simple reason that it determines which companies in the group will be consolidated and, if there is consolidation, which method will be used.
+Defining the scope is probably the most significant task of the overall process for the simple reason that it determines which companies in the group will be consolidated and which method will be used.

 We should point out that the use of consolidation software can greatly facilitate the calculation of control and interest percentages and the accounting application of ad hoc consolidation methods.